WeiliZheng2022/focus-side-panel-with-keyboard-shortcut/README.md

 ## Running this extension

 1. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-2. Press Command+Shift+Y when the content is focused.
+2. Press Command+Shift+Y when the content(besides the side panel) is focused.